AnglerLeague earns commission from affiliate links on this page. Learn how we make money.

 Doc's Doc's Catfish Dip Bait

-$6-$10 (12 oz) · 4.3/5
+$6-$10 (12 oz) · 4.3/5 grade

 The bait shop standard at every gas station and tackle store across the South.
 Doc's won't outfish Sonny's on a side-by-side, but it's a buck or two cheaper per jar and you can find it everywhere.
 Good first dip bait for someone trying the technique without committing.